mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 *
 [^1]: For this step, I typically deploy an ARM template from F5, like this one: https://github.com/F5Networks/f5-azure-arm-templates-v2/tree/main/examples/failover
 [^2]: This is more complex than just installing an operator, and requires BIG-IP credentials.
 I won't go into the details here.
+[^3]: NodePort is easiest in this case, because the BIG-IP can route to each of the nodes.
+If your K8s cluster has routable pods, like many AKS/EKS/GKE deployments, then cluster mode is relatively easy also.
+If you must integrate with the CNI, routing to pods directly is more complex.
+With ARO it is possible, but requires you to set up UDR's in Azure so that routes to pods point to hosts.
+This is outside the scope of this article, but I'd be happy to walk you through it if you reach out.